psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 * **Past results aren't indicative of the future:** The high power values might just be driven by random variation in election margins and not say anything intrinsic about a place.
 * **Legislative Control:** The threshold for flipping control of a legislative body matters too.
 You don't have much power if you participate in close elections but there's no chance for your party to ever take the majority.

 Even with these concerns, I think the analysis above provides some useful insights.
 All the code for this project is [available](https://github.com/psthomas/voting-power-comprehensive) on GitHub, so I'd welcome any comments or contributions to make it better.
-There are probably other interesting analyses to do with these results, so stay tuned for future posts on this subject.
+There are probably other interesting analyses to do with this dataset, so stay tuned for future posts on this subject.

 # References